syncfusion-content/install-docs/Common/Essential-Studio/Installation/essential-studio-enterprise-edition-installer/how-to-download.md

 1. Syncfusion provides the Essential Studio Enterprise Edition installer to licensed customers.

-2. The Essential Studio Enterprise Edition Installer includes the platforms listed below.
-You can get the most recent version of Essential Studio Installer [here](https://www.syncfusion.com/downloads/latest-version).
+2. You can get the most recent version of Essential Studio Installer [here](https://www.syncfusion.com/downloads/latest-version).

     ![Enterprise License and downloads of Syncfusion Essential Studio](images/Enterprise-license-and-download.png)

-2. Click the More Download Options (in the above screenshot) button to get the Essential Studio Enterprise Edition installer installer which is available in EXE and ZIP format.
+2. Click the More Download Options (in the above screenshot) button to get the Essential Studio Enterprise Edition installer installer which is available in ZIP format.

    ![License and downloads of Syncfusion Essential Studio](images/start-trial-download-enterprise-edition-installer.png)